In the wake of the Ukraine invasion, Russia’s cyberattacks could go global

 NATO ‘more united and determined than ever’ after Russia’s ‘brutal act of war’ on Ukraine Listen to article 5 min

-Russia’s use of cyber weapons could create new dilemmas for NATO, which in 2021 said it would weigh “on a case-by-case basis” whether a cyberattack would trigger its Article 5 collective defense principle, which establishes that an attack against one ally an attack against all allies.
+Russia’s use of cyber weapons could create new dilemmas for NATO, which in 2021 said it would weigh “on a case-by-case basis” whether a cyberattack would trigger its Article 5 collective defense principle, which establishes that an attack against one ally is an attack against all allies.
 The article was invoked for the first time after the 9/11 terrorist attacks on the United States, setting the stage for NATO allies to lend the U.S. military support.

 “Phase one is spillover Russian attacks against Ukraine, phase two would be Russian and cyber criminals attacks against the West or NATO nations that have the least amount of cyber defenses,” said Warner.